ncir05/informationStation/README.md

 Be sure to include the latitude and longitude for your location to get the most accurate weather information.
 I used the DarkSkyApi from darksky.net which allows up to 1000 free calls per day.
-The current settings only use 48 so there's a little padding in case you have to refresh a lot (it's a new call eevry time you refresh the page).
+The current settings only use 48 so there's a little padding in case you have to refresh a lot (it's a new call every time you refresh the page).
 I've also included some pictures I found and altered a little.
 I have no ownership of them.
 They're only there to give you an idea of what yours can look like.
 Also, I don't have a picture for fog, can't find one that matches the theme.

 NEWS:
 I used newsapi.org to gather current headlines from CNN, BBC and the